Transdisciplinary Approaches: Composing Time & Space

 Learning Objective

-The course aims to introduce students to practices that cross the borders of their discipline and help them rethink and redesign their own creative process.
+The course aims to introduce students to hybrid performative formats that merge together different disciplines (sound/music, speech/theatre, movement/dance, video and other technologies).
+A set of practices that cross the borders of the students’ discipline is shared, helping them rethink and redesign their own creative process and their overall approach towards making & performing.

 Course Content

-Throughout the course 6-10 students will attend a series of seminar days and tours, as well as a 5-day physical workshop.
+Throughout the course the students will attend a series of seminar days, organised tours and a 5-day physical workshop.
 During the seminar days the participants will become acquainted with the work and practices of relevant influential artists and be introduced to related terminology.
-The students will be asked to share thoughts, observations, reactions and reflections, in relation to their own artistic practices and skills.
-In addition to the seminar days, the students will attend guided tours by specialists to institutions and venues such as the AHK-ATD and the Muziekgebouw.
-An important part of the course is the physical workshop, which functions as a creative laboratory without the stress of making a final performance.
-With all students on stage exploring presence and physicality, a set of creative performative tools will be introduced.
-By working with their bodies, voices and instruments, sound, light, time and space, they will dive into a dialogue across disciplines.
+The students will be trained in sharing their thoughts, observations, reactions and reflections, in relation to their artistic practices and skills.
+Next to the seminar days, the students will attend tours to educational institutions and important music venues of the city, such as the Muziekgebouw.
+An important part of the course is the physical workshop, which functions as a training lab without the stress of making a final performance.
+A set of performative and creative tools will be introduced in the workshop, with all students on stage exploring presence and physicality.
+By working with their voices, bodies, sound, light, time and space, they will dive into a dialogue across disciplines.

 Course details